 Ghostery is a web browser add-on that blocks advertisements, disables trackers and speeds up websites.
 Users may regulate who accesses their data by using Ghostery to view and block trackers on websites.
 To further protect users’ privacy, the enhanced anti-tracking feature anonymizes user data.
 By automatically blocking and unblocking trackers, Ghostery also speeds up page loading and optimizes page performance.

 Users can adjust the display to only view important information with Ghostery’s numerous display and insight dashboards.
 Users may configure Ghostery to block trackers and secure personal data on a specific website with a single click.

-Ghostery has over 1.1 million users with about 3,650 reviews averaging 4.3/5 stars on Firefox’s add-on marketplace as of May 2022.
+Ghostery has over 1.1 million users with about 3,650 reviews averaging 4.3/5 stars on Firefox’s add-on marketplace at the time of writing.
 Because the software is supposed to be an ad-blocker, critics became frustrated due to unwelcome pop-ups, which fueled more criticism.
 Under the previous owner, Evidon, Ghostery had an opt-in feature called GhostRank.
 This feature filters ads and gives advertisers additional information, allowing them to better construct ads to avoid being blocked.
 One of the criticisms disclosed that the contract indicates that the commercial firm allegedly collects some users’ data and resells the data analysis or internet user behavior.
 Another criticism is that Ghostery is an advertising firm that allegedly competes against competitors to obtain a monopoly on the market.

 The advantages of Ghostery are outlined below.